 Levesque, A. 2014.
 Climate regime, AFOLU mitigation and carbon-food efficiency.
 M.Sc.
 Thesis, Université Paris Ouest Nanterre La Défense, Master Economie du Développement Durable, de l’Energie et de l’Environnement, 2013-1024

-The project team consists of IIASA and CCAFS and also receives support from the United States Agency for International Development (USAID).
+The project team consists of IIASA and CCAFS and also received support from the United States Agency for International Development (USAID) from October 2015-December 2016.

 Considerations and analysis of LED trade-offs and benefits involving protection and growth of food security and livelihoods include gender.